friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

 * Setup Wizard (Quick Setup): Added a setup wizard that will guide you through setting up Friction on first run.
 * Rendering & Export:
-  * Added EXR as a render option and profile preset.
   * Added WebM render profile preset.
   * Export to image sequence now features a new, dedicated dialog.
 * SVG Import Improvements: